fhirbase/fhirbase-plv8/README.md

 Most of FHIR complaint operations could be done with FHIRBase procedures, which guaranties data integrity and do heavy job for you.
-All procedures have first parameter _cfg jsonb with configuration params.
+All procedures have first parameter `_cfg::jsonb` with configuration params, which required for url generation.
 Now there is only one paramenter [base] (Service Root URL):
 `{"base":"http://myserver"}`